harshini2127/Phishing_email_investigation/README.md

 # Phishing Email Detection & Awareness System

 ## 📌 Overview
-This project was developed as part of the Cyber Security Internship at Future Interns.

 The project focuses on phishing email investigation, phishing indicator identification, email risk classification, and cybersecurity awareness reporting using SOC-style investigation techniques.